2025-2026 Academic Catalog

 Liberal Studies Curriculum

-Every student will complete the Liberal Studies Curriculum.
+The Bachelor of Arts degree requires a minimum of 120 credit hours.
+All BA students will complete the Liberal Studies Curriculum as part of their degree plan.
 This Curriculum provides students with a breadth of study and experiences in the humanities, the creative and performing arts, the social sciences, and the natural sciences.
-It complements specialized study in a major and presupposes, builds upon and enhances the University’s Common Academic Program (CAP).
-Where appropriate, credits in the Liberal Studies Curriculum may apply to other requirements but no more than six hours may be in the departmental major concentration.
-The Liberal Studies Curriculum includes:
+It provides a distinct complement to the specialized study in a major and presupposes, builds upon and enhances the University’s Common Academic Program (CAP).
+No credits may double-count toward CAP or the first major and also the Liberal Studies Curriculum requirements, including the language context course options.

 L2 Proficiency: